huggingface/datasets/docs/source/using_metrics.rst

     final_score = metric.compute()

-Alternatively, when the model predictions over the whole evaluation dataset can be computed in one step, a **single-step workflow** can be used by directly feeding the predictions/references to the :func:`nlp.Metric.compute` method as follow:
+Alternatively, when the model predictions over the whole evaluation dataset can be computed in one step, a **single-step workflow** can be used by directly feeding the predictions/references to the :func:`datasets.Metric.compute` method as follow:

 .. code-block::

-    import nlp
+    import datasets

-    metric = nlp.load_metric('my_metric')
+    metric = datasets.load_metric('my_metric')

     model_prediction = model(model_inputs)